Welcome to today's edition of the Rush 24-7 podcast.

 She's the Green Party babe, ostensibly doing the recount, but obviously not for herself.

-She's doing it for electoral integrity.
+She's doing it for electoral integrity, election integrity.

 And we know that she's not recounting for her.

-She's an agent for Hillary Clinton, bought and paid for, most likely by George Soros.
+She's an agent for Hillary Clinton, bought and paid for, most likely, by George Soros.

 Now, this is interesting.

-They figured out they would not be able to convince a Pennsylvania state court that they had enough evidence, any evidence of fraud, which means they couldn't authorize a recount without any evidence of fraud, there's no authorization forthcoming.
+They figured out they would not be able to convince a Pennsylvania state court that they had enough evidence, any evidence of fraud, which means they couldn't authorize a recount.

-So, the Stein Hillary team say that Pennsylvania thus isn't capable enough to handle the issue, and they are seeking a federal judge.
+So the Stein-Hillary team say that Pennsylvania thus isn't capable enough to handle the issue, and they are seeking a federal judge.

-And they found a federal judge appointed by Obama in 2010, a guy named Goldsmith, and they've appealed to this guy to have a federally mandated Recount in Pennsylvania because they did they didn't want to wait for the state to turn them down because that's what would have most likely happened.
+And they've appealed to this guy to have a federally mandated recount in Pennsylvania because they didn't want to wait for the state to turn him down because that's what would have most likely happened.

 There's no evidence of any fraud or of any glitches or anything of the sort in Pennsylvania.

-And the way this is going to work out, even if, folks, just in the in the wildest scenario you can imagine, even if, and it isn't going to happen, but even if it did, if the recount gave Hillary the win in Wisconsin, and if a recount gave Hillary the win in Michigan, Trump would still end up at 280.
+And the way this is going to work out, even if, folks, just in the wildest scenario you can imagine, even if, and it isn't going to happen, but even if it did, if the recount gave Hillary the win in Wisconsin, and if a recount gave Hillary the win in Michigan, Trump would still end up at 280.

 They need Pennsylvania.

-And maybe at the outside a wild dream that they could actually overturn this, harass enough electors and get it to Hillary, but that's I don't think what their objective is any longer.
+And maybe at the outside, a wild dream that they could actually overturn this, harass enough electors and get it to Hillary.

-Well, one of the things is I could not sleep on Christmas Eve, no matter what I did, I couldn't sleep.
+Well, one of the things is I could not sleep on Christmas Eve.

 I was so excited I could not sleep.

-And so I I actually wrote down, I put together an itinerary, you know, what to do at 1 a.m., what to do at 1.30, what to do at 145, started plotting how early I could go downstairs, if I could get away with sneaking down at 4 a.m. just to get a quick sneak peek.
+And so I actually wrote down, I put together an itinerary, you know, what to do at 1 a.m., what to do at 1:30, what to do at 1.45.

-My father figured that out, was sitting sleeping in an easy chair, so I couldn't, I got foiled with that.
+My father figured that out, was sitting, sleeping in an easy chair, so I couldn't, I got foiled with that.

 I mean, this is a multi-year plan that I had.

-You know, there were no radio stations playing regular music on Christmas Eve.
+There was no radio stations playing regular music on Christmas Eve.

-Everyone, you know, live from the Vatican or taped Christmas music or what have you, which back then I was not all that into.
+Went live from the Vatican or taped Christmas music or what have you, which back then I was not all that into.

-I was just hoping that one of my top 40 stations would be playing top 40 all night, so I could pretend to play DJ.
+I was just hoping that one of my top 40 stations would be playing top 40 all night so I could pretend to play DJ.

 Oh, six, seven, eight, nine, ten, all the way.

-And and but it I could not sleep.
+But I could not sleep.

 I was so excited.

-I got started getting so excited.
+I started getting so excited.

 And you people wonder why I like Apple so much.